godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 Tags: woocommerce, sorting, product sorting, orderby Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal@skyverge.com&item_name=Donation+for+WooCommerce+Extra+Product+Sorting
 Requires at least: 4.0
-Tested up to: 4.5.2
+Tested up to: 4.6.0
 Requires WooCommerce at least: 2.3
 Tested WooCommerce up to: 2.6
-Stable Tag: 2.4.0
+Stable Tag: 2.5.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Rename the default product sorting option and add up to 6 new sorting options including alphabetical and on-sale sorting.
+Rename the default product sorting option and add up to 5 new sorting options including alphabetical and on-sale sorting.

 == Description ==

 WooCommerce Extra Product Sorting Options provides options that extend the default WooCommerce orderby options on the shop page.
-You can optionally set a new name for the default sorting (helpful if you've used this to create a custom sorting order), and can enable up to **6 new sorting options**: alphabetical, reverse alphabetical, on sale, featured, availability, and random product sorting.
+You can optionally set a new name for the default sorting (helpful if you've used this to create a custom sorting order), and can enable up to **5 new sorting options**: alphabetical, reverse alphabetical, on sale, featured, and availability product sorting.

 > **Requires: WooCommerce 2.3+ and WordPress 4.0+**